4 Seat UTV Comparison

 Yes, compared to the Massimo MSU 850, it’s a bit down on power and weighs a couple of hundred pounds more as well.
 However, despite this, the Pony 700 is still able to hold its own pretty well.
 Sure it won’t be as good off-road or even on-road as the Massimo but find one for the right price and its great 4 Seat UTV to have for the ranch or as your personal joy-ride mobile.

 If your interested in one of these 4 seaters than you can find out more information and tips on purchasing one.
 Safer Wholesale sells two of the three models that we highlighted in this post, and they are a website that sells all kinds of motorized vehicles throughout the country.

 One feature on their website provides the buyer an opportunity to submit an offer for the product instead of plainly paying list price.
 You will notice above on their product page they have a green “Make An Offer” button next to the UTV.
 Click the button and submit your best offer an see if they will except your offer.
 A company rep will follow up with you to work out the details.
 Here is a link to the American LandStar.

 The BMS Ranch Pony 700 4 seater is the other UTV that is offered by saferwholesale.com.
 Like we explained above they allow you to make your own offer or ask for your own discount.
 There’s nothing to lose by making an offer before you make a purchase.
 A rep from the company will contact you after you make your offer.
 Here is the link to the Ranch Pony 4 seater.

-Lastly, Massimo Motors offers free shipping on many of their UTV’s, ATV’s and golf carts on Amazon.
+Lastly, Massimo Motors offers free shipping on many of their UTV’s, ATV’s and golf carts at Walmart.com.
 Walmart has ATV’s ,UTV’s and golf carts available on their website too.
 Walmart.com offers free shipping on Massimo vehicles.
-Here is a link to the Massimo Motors page on Amazon.com.